flochaz/cdk-deployer/README.md

-  --github-repo-branch <string>      Branch to use (default: "main") --cdk-project-path <string>        Path to the cdk app (default: "./") --stack-name <string>              Name of the stack to deploy --deploy-buildspec-name <string>   Name of the buildspec available in the cdk app to deploy the stack --destroy-buildspec-name <string>  Name of the buildspec available in the cdk app to destroy the stack --install-command <string>         Command to run to install dependencies --build-command <string>           Command to run to build the cdk app --bootstrap-command <string>       Command to run to build the cdk app (default: "npx cdk bootstrap") --deploy-command <string>          Command to run to deploy the cdk app (default: "npx cdk deploy --all
+  --github-repo-branch <string>      Branch to use (default: "main") --cdk-project-path <string>        Path to the cdk app (default: "./") --stack-name <string>              Name of the stack to deploy --deploy-buildspec-name <string>   Name of the buildspec available in the cdk app to deploy the stack.
-                                     --require-approval never")
+                                     (Required if --destroy-buildspec-name is provided) --destroy-buildspec-name <string>  Name of the buildspec available in the cdk app to destroy the stack.
+                                     (Required if --deploy-buildspec-name is provided) --install-command <string>         Command to run to install dependencies --build-command <string>           Command to run to build the cdk app --bootstrap-command <string>       Command to run to build the cdk app (default: "npx cdk bootstrap --qualifier $CDK_QUALIFIER --toolkit-stack-name
+                                     CDKToolkit-$CDK_QUALIFIER")
+  --deploy-command <string>          Command to run to deploy the cdk app (default: "npx cdk deploy
+                                     $PARAMETERS --all --require-approval never -c
+                                     @aws-cdk/core:bootstrapQualifier=$CDK_QUALIFIER")
   --destroy-command <string>         Command to run to destroy the cdk app (default: "npx cdk destroy --all
-                                     --force")
+                                     --force -c @aws-cdk/core:bootstrapQualifier=$CDK_QUALIFIER")
+  --cdk-qualifier <string>           CDK qualifier to use (default: "deployer") --cdk-parameters [pair...]         add an entry (or several separated by a space) key=value that will be
-  -h, --help                         display help for command
+                                     passed to the cdk app through context (--context) -h, --help                         display help for command
 ```